 Draw the flesh of the tights and the calves.
 Keep them soft and curvy.
 Draw a horizontal ellipse to mark the toes and hide the right foot behind the left one.

 Make sure you have erased all the unnecessary guidelines at this point and continue with adding the details.
 Plus-size bodies are less bony so avoid the hard straight lines.
 You want to emphasize the size of the breast and maybe draw some tummy.

 Now that you have your plus size figure completed it’s time to add the face features, hair and of course put on some fashion clothes.

 Drawing fashion sketches doesn’t mean you need to stick to the classic looking croquis.
-You can have beautiful plus size models and create fashion for the real women if you like.
-I hope this how to draw plus size figure tutorial inspired you for new designs and more creativity!
+You can have beautiful plus size croquis and create fashion for real women if you like.
+I hope this tutorial on how to draw plus size figures inspired you for new designs and more creativity!